mars0i/masonclj/example/README.md

 (Let me know if you feel that I have made Example too difficult to understand.)

-<p>The agents here are called "snipes",  They're defined in
+<p>The agents here are called "snipes", defined in
 snipes.clj.
 Snipes run around in an environment and don't do anything else.
 The snipe behavior is implemented in popenv.clj.  ("Popenv" means population-environment; it is the combination of the population